ryedin/site/_management/one-off-processes.md

 Migrating database...
 Done
 ```

 By default, `convox run` processes are run as "attached."
-This means that the output from your terminal is piped to the input of the process and vice versa.
+This means you can interact with the running process via the terminal (stdin and stdout).

 <div class="block-callout block-show-callout type-warning" markdown="1">
   Attached processes have a timeout of 1 hour.